-- We do not fund programs with a primary geographic focus outside of the United States, We DO FUND in the U.S. Territories, Mexico and Haiti.
-If an organization is U.S.-based but works mostly outside of these areas, it should consider filling out a Letter of Intent for a Donor Advised Fund grant, which are reviewed on a rolling basis. - Organizations not directly engaged in community organizing, - Social services that are not linked to a clear organizing strategy. - Individuals, or organizations with strong leadership from only one individual. - Conferences, trainings, and other one-time events. - Audio-visual productions and distribution TV, radio, publications, films, etc. (PDF does fund media work or audio-visual production as part of the general expenses of groups engaged in grassroots organizing). - Research that is not directly linked to an organizing strategy (PDF does fund research as part of the general expenses of groups engaged in grassroots organizing). - Academic institutions and scholarships. - Other grantmaking organizations (unless they are your fiscal sponsor). - Organizations with budgets larger than \$250,000. - Lobbying activities.
+- We do not fund programs with a primary geographic focus OUTSIDE of the United States, U.S. Territories, Mexico and Haiti.
+If an organization is U.S.-based but works mostly outside of these areas, it should consider filling out a Letter of Intent for a Donor Advised Fund grant, which are reviewed on a rolling basis. - Organizations with budgets larger than \$250,000. - Organizations not directly engaged in community organizing, - Social services that are not linked to a clear organizing strategy. - Individuals or organizations with strong leadership from only one individual. - Conferences, trainings, and other one-time events. - Audio-visual productions and distribution TV, radio, publications, films, etc. (PDF does fund media work as part of the general expenses of groups engaged in grassroots organizing). - Research that is not directly linked to an organizing strategy (PDF does fund research as part of the general expenses of groups engaged in grassroots organizing). - Academic institutions and scholarships. - Other grantmaking organizations (unless they are your fiscal sponsor). - Lobbying activities.